Stephen Grant, 67a St James's Street,

 Gun weight 6lb 10oz

-Engraving style Best fine foliate scroll with a bouquet on the
+Engraving style Best fine foliate scroll with a bouquet on the base of the action bar.

 'STEPHEN GRANT'S PATENT' engraved on the sides of the action and